BillJr99/Ursinus-CIE100-Fall2024/_pages/syllabus.md

   ical: files/CIE100.ics
   designation: "CIE"
   course_prerequisites: "None"
-  course_start_date: "2023/08/28"
+  course_start_date: "2022/08/26"
-  course_end_date: "2023/12/8"
+  course_end_date: "2022/12/10"
   course_description: "The first of a two-semester course introducing inquiry into the core questions of liberal education at Ursinus: What should matter to me?
 How should we live together?
 How can we understand the world?
 What will I do?
 The course will explore these questions through the study of influential primary texts.
 The first semester focuses on texts from antiquity up to the modern era.
 Four semester hours.
 (CIE)"
   welcome_message: "Welcome to CIE100!"
   class_meets_days:
-    isM: false
+    isM: true
-    isT: true
+    isT: false
-    isW: false
+    isW: true
-    isR: true
+    isR: false
-    isF: false
+    isF: true
     isS: false
     isU: false
   class_meets_locations:
   - section:
+    - day: "M"
+      starttime: "11:00 AM"
+      endtime: "11:50 AM"
+      place: "Myrin 201"
-    - day: "T"
+    - day: "W"
-      starttime: "1:30 PM"
+      starttime: "11:00 AM"
-      endtime: "2:45 PM"
+      endtime: "11:50 AM"
-      place: "PFA 109"
+      place: "Myrin 201"
-    - day: "R"
+    - day: "F"
-      starttime: "1:30 PM"
+      starttime: "11:00 AM"
-      endtime: "2:45 PM"
+      endtime: "11:50 AM"
-      place: "PFA 109"
+      place: "Myrin 201"
   midtermexam:
     - mdate: "TBD"
       mstarttime: "TBD"
       mendtime: "TBD"
       mroom: "TBD"
   finalexam:
-    - fdate: "2023/12/13"
+    - fdate: "TBD"
-      fstarttime: "1:00 PM"
+      fstarttime: "TBD"
-      fendtime: "4:00 PM"
+      fendtime: "TBD"
-      froom: "Pfahler 109"
+      froom: "TBD"
   flexible_submission_policy: "In the absence of <a href=\"#accommodations\">accommodations</a> arranged in advance with the instructor or college, all assignments are due at 10:59PM Eastern Time on the date(s) stated on the schedule.
-Assignments will be accepted without prior permission following this time with a points deduction of 4% per day if submitted before 10:59 PM Eastern Time on the day submitted.
-Each student will receive a total of 10 &quot;slack days&quot; for the semester with which to waive these grade reductions; for example, one assignment may be submitted 10 days late, or two assignments may be submitted 5 days late, with no grade reduction.
-Should an exemption to this policy be requested and granted, a 5% per day reduction will be applied.
+Assignments will be accepted without prior permission following this time with a points deduction of 8% per day if submitted before 10:59 PM Eastern Time on the day submitted.
+Students may waive this policy up to three times during the semester for an extension of up to 7 days each; to elect this option, students must arrange this extension with the instructor at least 24 hours prior to the initial deadline.
 Extra credit will not be awarded for assignments submitted under the flexible submission policy.
 Students with accommodations will receive additional &quot;slack days&quot; as specified within the accommodations letter; however, some deliverables cannot be subject to accommodations due to the time-sensitive nature of the assignment (for example, group assignments, presentations, and course surveys).
 Students who add the class late shall receive additional slack days equal to the number of days between the start of classes and the first date that approval is given or that class is attended (whichever occurs first).
 Under no circumstances (including accommodations) can late work be accepted after the final class meeting, nor during final exams week, nor after the exam."
-  late_penalty_per_period: 4
+  late_penalty_per_period: 8
   late_penalty_period: "day"
   banner: |
     <div style="width: 100%; display: table; border-collapse:separate; border-spacing:5px;">